 The greatest of the Princes' claims to fame, however, lies in their writings.
 Their trade catalogues from 1815 to 1850 rank among the standard publications of horticulture.
 Mrs. Henry, the daughter of William Robert Prince, tells of the rapt expression with which her father used to taste berries and fruits, trying to catch and to put into words the exact and distinctive flavor of each one, in order to list it in his trade catalogue.

 William Prince, the third proprietor of the nursery, wrote in 1828 a Treatise on Horticulture, the first work of its kind produced in America.
 William Robert Prince was the Liberty H. Bailey of his day.
 Besides contributing all through his life to the horticultural press, he wrote three books which not only rank high among those of his time but are held in great esteem by modern horticulturists.
 The nineteenth century turned to them as the twentieth century turns to the Standard Cyclopedia of Horticulture.
-These are a Treatise on the Vine, Manual of Roses and a Pomological Manual.
+These are a Treatise on the Vine, a Manual of Roses and a Pomological Manual.
 Vigor, accuracy and a perfect knowledge of French are the distinguishing characteristics of his style.

 A passage in the preface to the Pomological Manual gives an interesting statement of William Robert Prince's attitude toward his work.
 It was not a business, but a science, almost a religion.